-Melika Atic, Deputy Director, Asia-Pacific
+Melika Atic, Regional Director, Asia-Pacific

 Atic holds a bachelor’s degree in political science and peace and conflict studies from Bryn Mawr College and a master’s degree in international affairs from Columbia University’s School of International and Public Affairs.